Kedgin/Qv2ray-config-to-TransparentProxy/README.md

 Normal Qv2ray cannot get things done at some situations.
 Sometimes a transparent proxy is essential.

-I successfully use this method built a transparent proxy: https://toutyrater.github.io/app/tproxy.html
+I successfully use this method to built a transparent proxy: https://toutyrater.github.io/app/tproxy.html

 Thanks, ToutyRater.